 Equity & Access to high-level, rigorous instruction in Advanced Placement is the mission of AP Readiness.
 The AP Readiness Program is designed with two interconnected goals in mind.
 The program aims to improve the teaching abilities of AP instructors while simultaneously giving students the skills they will need to be successful in college level classes.
 AP Readiness allows students to work with master instructors, who prepare them for the rigorous curriculum that they will face in AP courses.
 Concurrently, their AP teachers observe and learn from the master instructors, gathering a framework for how to successfully conduct an AP course.
 This unique program allows for students and teachers to learn together.
 Both teachers and students also become an essential part of a network of AP support and excellence.

 AP Readiness STEM: Math, Science & Computer Science

 AP Readiness HUMANITIES: English, Social Studies & Spanish

-Agenda, Maps and Bus Schedule for Next Session:
+Agenda and Map for Next Session:

 - Professional Development supporting math, science, and computer science teachers for AP Math, Science and Computer Science courses

 - Professional Development supporting English, Spanish and Social Studies teachers for AP English, Spanish and Social Studies courses